waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 11 Gatehouse Split:** The gatehouse east of Route 11 is divided into two sections.
 The west entrance (from Route 11) leads to a small room with no access to the eastern section where a guard blocks the path.

 ## VI.
 Open Questions & Assumptions to Test
+- **Underground Path Item Hint (PRIORITY):** A girl in the Route 6 gatehouse said people lose things in the N-S tunnel (ID 119). **Hypothesis:** The lost item is HM05 Flash. **Test:** Re-explore the Underground Path and search for hidden items.
+- **Aide's Location:** The scientist in the Route 2 house is NOT the aide with Flash.
+The only other known aide is on Route 11, but requires 30 Pokémon for an ITEMFINDER.
+The location of the aide with Flash is unknown.
 - **Route 11 East Blockage:** I assume a Snorlax blocks the path east, but I haven't confirmed this visually.
 I need to explore eastward to identify the actual obstacle.
-- **Underground Path Item Hint:** A girl in the Route 6 gatehouse said people lose things in the N-S tunnel (ID 119). **Hypothesis:** There is a hidden item there. **Test:** Re-explore the Underground Path and search for hidden items.
-- **Aide's Location:** Is the aide with Flash in this Route 2 house, or is it the one on Route 11 who requires 30 Pokémon caught?

 ## VII.
 Agent Development Log
 - **Healing Advisor Agent (Defined):** Created to combat reckless low-HP play by providing data-driven healing recommendations.
 It analyzes party health, finds the nearest Pokémon Center via the WKG, and assesses the risk of the travel path.